OfekShochat/whyadamsalt.github.io/index.md

 I am currently the Lead of Cob:web Development.
 I am currently working on two projects:
 - CelOS, an Ubuntu-based Linux distribution with Flatpak at its core.
 - Whittr, a fully encrypted, beautiful chatting application that works in your browser with no sign-up!

 I also oversee and manage the rest of the projects in Cob:web Development, such as;
 - CSSheet, a simple, CSS framework which allows anyone to create a beautiful website easily!
 - Minimal, A multi-purpose Discord bot coded in Discord.py

-and finally, I manage the Cob:web website!
+and finally, I also manage the Cob:web website along with this blog!

 # Contact: